surajshah253/OIM-Documentation/docs/contributor-guide/content-creation-guide.md

     ```
     {% embed url="https://youtu.be/Po6K9_UXrfM" %}
     ```
 - **Video Storage Rules**
     - Video files cannot be uploaded directly into the repository.
     - To include video content, follow these guidelines:
       - Upload all videos to YouTube.
       - Ensure the video is publicly visible.
       - Use the `embed` tag to insert the video link into your documentation pages.

 # Reusable Content
 - Reusable content allows you to maintain common text (such as repeated instructions or configuration notes) in a single location and include it across multiple pages.
 - This helps ensure consistency, easy maintenance, and automatic updates whenever the shared content changes.
 - All reusable Markdown files should be stored inside: `.gitbook/includes`.
 - **How to Include a Reusable File:**
-  - Use the GitBook `{% include %}` tag to pull shared content into any page.
+  - Use the `{% include %}` tag to pull shared content into any page.
     Example:
    ```
   {% include "../.gitbook/includes/windows-specific-configuration.md" %}